cloudfoundry-attic/cephfs-bosh-release/README.md

 - You will need Go 1.7 or later to install this project.
 - it is recommended to install [direnv](https://github.com/direnv/direnv) to manage your GOPATH correctly
 - you will need (somewhere) a running [ceph-authtool](http://docs.ceph.com/docs/hammer/man/8/ceph-authtool/) in order to create a ceph keyring file.
 This tool only runs on linux, so you may need to use your VM or container technology of choice.
 - you will need to install Cloud Foundry, or start from an existing CF deployment.
-If you are starting from scratch, the article [Deploying CF and Diego to AWS](https://docs.cloudfoundry.org/deploying/index.html) provides detailed instructions.
+If you are starting from scratch, the article [Overview of Deploying Cloud Foundry](https://docs.cloudfoundry.org/deploying/index.html) provides detailed instructions.

 ### Uploading to bosh